Latest Towns (TOWNS) News Update

 TLDR

-Towns Protocol's development continues with these upcoming initiatives:
+Towns Protocol's development continues with a focus on integrating advanced Ethereum standards.

 Deep Dive